AnmarSammour/Register-with-firebase/README.md

 # About the application
 This Android application demonstrates how to implement user authentication using Firebase.
-The application provides a sign-up functionality using email and password.
+The application provides a sign-up functionality using email and password or using a Google account.

 # AuthFirebase
 ```groovy